pyunc/project-practical-mlops-3-classifier/README.md

     ├── requirements
     ├── README.md
     ├── Dockerfile
-    ├── main.yaml          <- yaml file for AWS CodeBuild service test ├── notebook           <- Folder for Jupyter notebook for ML service and model dump │   ├── img_classification_pet.ipynb        <- notebook for model train and dump │   ├── img_classification_potholes.ipynb   <- notebook for model train and dump
-    │   ├── model_pet.h5                        <- dumped model for pet (cat or dog classification)
-    │   ├── Petimages                           <- data source for pets
+    ├── main.yaml                               <- yaml file for AWS CodeBuild service test ├── notebook                                 <- Folder for Jupyter notebook for ML service and model dump │   ├── img_classification_potholes.ipynb    <- notebook for model train and dump │   ├── pothole_10.h5                        <- dumped model for pet (cat or dog classification) │   ├── ImagesPotholes                       <- data source for potholes
-    │   ├── Potholes                            <- data source for potholes
-    ├── webapp             <- Folder for the API ML
-    │   ├── app.py                                     <- service in flask
+    ├── webapp                                   <- Folder for the API ML │   ├── app.py                               <- service in flask
-    │   ├── model_pet.h3                               <- dumped model for pets
+    │   ├── model.h3                             <- dumped model for pets
     │   ├── uploads                              <- folder responsible for receiving uploaded images from the template │   ├── templates                            <- html home page